infinity speed painting haqqislam warband

 Infinity Terrain

-if you're after some kits to expand your Infinity Terrain collection we have a variety of buildings that I've designed specifically for use as Infinity Terrain - Including our newest Fadelight range.
+If you're after some kits to expand your Infinity Terrain collection we have a variety of buildings that I've designed specifically for use as Infinity Terrain - Including our newest Fadelight range.
 The link above gives a good overview of the different ranges, and some other Infinity related links and articles.

 Back to blog